 Introducing an international relations perspective into the literature on anti-immigrant attitudes, we hypothesize that immigrants from rival countries will be shunned and immigrants from allied countries preferred, especially by respondents who identify more strongly with the nation.
 We fielded a forced-choice conjoint experiment in 22 countries, whereby respondents chose between applicants for permanent resident status with randomized attributes.
 We identified rival and allied countries of origin for each surveyed country, with one such pair sharing a similar racial and cultural make-up as the majority of respondents, and one pair being more dissimilar.
-We find that discrimination against immigrants from rival states is so pronounced that it results in net preference for racially and culturally dissimilar immigrants.
+We find that discrimination against immigrants from rival states is so pronounced that it results in a net preference for racially and culturally dissimilar immigrants.
 Since we fielded the surveys amidst the Russian invasion of Ukraine, we are able to leverage exogenous changes in the intensity of one rivalry, providing further evidence for the proposed mechanism.

-In many countries around the world, right-wing populists have turned against immigrants and their descendants, describing them as burdens on public welfare, illegal intruders, unfair competitors for jobs, abusers of the asylum system, or threats to national security.
+n many countries around the world, right-wing populists have turned against immigrants and their descendants, describing them as burdens on public welfare, illegal intruders, unfair competitors for jobs, abusers of the asylum system, or threats to national security.
 Who is targeted by anti-immigrant rhetoric and who is singled out as an especially problematic group varies over time and by country.
-Mexican and Muslim immigrants, for instance, are favorite targets of U.S. xenophobes today, while the vilification of Japanese as well as Japanese Americans that occurred during World War II has subsided.
-A large literature in the social sciences has sought to explain which immigrants are the most vilified and why.
+Mexican and Muslim immigrants, for instance, are favorite targets of U.S. xenophobes today, while the vilification of

+Japanese Americans that occurred during World War II has subsided.
+A large literature in the social sciences has sought to explain which immigrants are the most unwanted and vilified and why.

 Two kinds of arguments dominate this literature, which we review in more detail below.
-Some studies suggest that the skills of individual applicants matter most, as citizens prefer highly educated and younger applicants who work in highly skilled jobs (such as engineers and doctors) because such immigrants may benefit the national economy the most (e.g., Hainmueller and

-Hiscox 2010).
-Other researchers argue that animosity towards racial others or towards Muslim immigrants (in Christian-majority countries) determine whom natives reject (e.g., Gorodzeisky and Semyonov 2016, Yemane 2020; Polavieja et al. 2023).
+Many studies suggest that the skills of individual applicants matter most, as citizens prefer well educated and younger applicants who work in high-income jobs (such as engineers and doctors) because such immigrants may benefit the national economy the most (e.g., Hainmueller and Hiscox 2010).
+Other researchers argue that animosity toward racial others or Muslim immigrants (in Christianmajority countries) drives xenophobia (e.g., Gorodzeisky and Semyonov 2016; Polavieja et al. 2023; Yemane 2020).

-In recent years, several studies have introduced a third perspective, focused on the political relations between countries of origin and the host country, rather than the characteristics of immigrants themselves.
-They show that refugees are more likely to be welcomed by governments with a hostile relationship to the country of origin (e.g. Moorthy and Brathwaite 2019)-such as the Communist dissidents and refugees from Eastern Europe who found open doors in the West during the Cold War.
-This research focuses on government policy towards refugees, rather than citizen preferences for immigrants.
-But we can build on its international-relations perspective to argue that when it comes to immigrants (as opposed to refugees who flee their own governments), the relationship is turned on its head: Immigrants from allied states should be preferred over immigrants from hostile states, because immigrants are generally perceived not as persecuted opponents to, but as everyday ambassadors of their governments (in line with He and Xie 2022).
+In recent years, a handful of studies have introduced a third perspective, focused on the political relations between countries of origin and the host country, rather than the characteristics of immigrants themselves.
+They show that refugees are more likely to be welcomed by governments with a hostile relationship to the country of origin (e.g., Moorthy and Brathwaite 2019)-such as the dissidents and refugees from Eastern Europe who found open doors in the West during the Cold War.
+This research focuses on government policy toward refugees, however, rather than citizen preferences for immigrants, as we do in this study.
+But we build on this international relations perspective to argue that when it comes to immigrants (as opposed to refugees fleeing their own governments), the relationship is turned on its head: immigrants from allied states should be preferred over immigrants from hostile states because